braulio94/LiquidLoader/README.md

 ## Liquid Loader

-Literally just a copy/paste of https://codepen.io/Penno/pen/mVPqdb 😅😅😅
+Literally just a copy/paste of [this](https://codepen.io/Penno/pen/mVPqdb) made with WebView 😅😅😅